Our privacy and cookie policies.

-At The Power of Nutrition we know our work for children, really is your work for children.
+At The Power of Nutrition, we know our work for children, really is your work for children.
 None of what we do at The Power of Nutrition is possible without you.
-Preservation of your privacy is important to us and we are committed to letting you know how we use your personal information and to making only responsible use of your data.
-Please read this policy carefully; by providing us with your personal information, you are consenting to the collection and use of any information you provide in accordance with this policy.
+Preservation of your privacy is important to us and we are committed to letting you know how we use your personal information and to only use your data responsibly.
+Please read this policy carefully; by providing us with your personal information, you consent to the collection and use of any information you provide in accordance with this policy.
 Occasionally, we may make changes to this policy so do remember to check back from time to time.

-If you have any questions on this policy, please call our Team on 02031413905 between 9am and 5pm, Monday to Friday or email us at firstname.lastname@example.org
+If you have any questions on this policy, please call our team on 0203 1413 900 between 9am and 5pm, Monday to Friday, or email us at firstname.lastname@example.org

 From other information that is available to the public to help us understand more about you and ensure our communications are tailored to you.
-To do this, we may use information from publicly available sources such as Companies House, or information published in the media, as well as that which is commercially available through third party subscriptions.
-Understanding more about you, and how you might be interested in supporting us, means that we can help make our work for children as cost effective as possible.
+To do this, we may use information from publicly available sources such as Companies House, or information published in the media, as well as that which is commercially available through third-party subscriptions.
+By understanding more about you, and how you might be interested in supporting us, means we can help make our work for children as cost-effective as possible.

 We may also collect information about the donations you make to us or events that you may register for or participate in, and details from any interactions with our Team.